 Pre-call: Network will meet prior to the PSO call to discuss how each other envisions the data sharing

+Develop letter describing the 50,000 foot goals of the Network.
+This will be sent out after our call with Rachel & Michael.

 Funding: Explore different funding opportunities

 Blue in Michigan- Rich will explore this